Bordered Heegaard Floer homology: Invariance and pairing: The bordered Floer homology package

-Of course, differential graded modules over a differential graded algebra are special cases of $\Ainf$-modules.
-Moreover, there is a pairing, the {\em $\Ainf$-tensor product}, between two $\Ainf$-modules $M_1$ and $M_2$, giving rise to a chain complex $M_1\DTP M_2$, whose quasi-isomorphism type depends only on the quasi-isomorphism types of the two factors.
+Of course, differential graded modules over a differential graded algebra are special cases of $\Ainf$ modules.
+Moreover, there is a pairing, the {\em $\Ainf$ tensor product}, between two $\Ainf$ modules $M_1$ and $M_2$, giving rise to a chain complex $M_1\DTP M_2$, whose chain homotopy type depends only on the chain homotopy types of the two factors; this generalizes the derived tensor product of ordinary modules.

-The Heegaard Floer homology of $Y$ can be reconstituted from the bordered Heegaard Floer homology of its two components according to the following:
+The Heegaard Floer homology of $Y$ can be reconstituted from the bordered Heegaard Floer homology of its two components according to the following pairing theorem: